Thesprotia: Economy

 Thesprotia is traditionally one of the poorest and most remote regional units of Greece.
 The main economic activities are agriculture and tourism, with agriculture as historically the main economic activity.

 The main tourist attractions of the region are its numerous beaches, particularly the resort of Syvota.
-Other tourist attractions are the remains of ancient cities such as Gitani.
+Other tourist attractions are the remains of ancient cities.

 Infrastructure

 In 1996, construction began on the A2 motorway, officially called Egnatia Odos.
-The road, which links the Ionian coast at Igoumenitsa to Thessaloniki and further to Alexandroupoli the Greek Turkish borders, was opened to traffic in 2009.
-Other important roads in Thesprotia include the Greek National Road 6 (Igoumenitsa - Ioannina - Larissa) and Greek National Road 18 (Filiates - Paramythia - Preveza).
+The road, which links the Ionian coast at Igoumenitsa to Thessaloniki and further to Alexandroupoli and the Greek–Turkish borders, was opened to traffic in 2009.
+Other main roads in Thesprotia include: the EO6, from Igoumenitsa to Ioannina; the EO19, from Preveza to the border with Albania near Konispol; and the Igoumenitsa–Actium National Road, which runs along the Ionian Sea coast.
+There are also 12 numbered provincial roads, introduced in 1956 while Thesprotia was a prefecture.

 In 2009, construction began for a new highway that will connect Igoumenitsa and Saranda, passing by Sagiada and Konispol.

 The port of Igoumenitsa serves ferry routes to the islands of Corfu and Paxoi (includes Antipaxoi), as well as Italy.